XXLMandalorian013/PowerShellScripts/LocalScripts/Azure/AzureAD/Get-Groups/Distribution-Lists/ReadMe.md

 #         .DESCRIPTION

 ##         In the MAC I have added Distribution-List as the description of all of our distro lists.
 Make sure to add that descript for every new distro list made.
+I did it this way as I did not want to try  to connected to exchange to grab the distro lists.

 #            .OUTPUTS